- Arbitral Award

 LONG-TERM CONTRACTS - PROJECT CONTRACT - BETWEEN A CHINESE PARTY AND A UNITED STATES PARTY - SILENT AS TO THE APPLICABLE LAW

-SOLE ARBITRATOR, HAVING FOUND THAT THE CONTRACT DID NOT INDICATE A GOVERNING LAW.
-THE PARTIES WERE FROM DIFFERENT JURISDICTIONS AND THE CONTRACT HAD TO BE PERFORMED IN DIFFERENT JURISDICTION, DECIDED TO APPLY THE UNIDROIT PRINCIPLES IN ACCORDANCE WITH ARTICLE 17 ICC ARBITRATION RULES - UNIDROIT PRINCIPLES AS THE MOST APPROPRIATE RULES OF LAW
+SOLE ARBITRATOR, HAVING FOUND THAT THE CONTRACT DID NOT INDICATE A GOVERNING LAW , THE PARTIES WERE FROM DIFFERENT JURISDICTIONS AND THE CONTRACT HAD TO BE PERFORMED IN DIFFERENT JURISDICTIONS, DECIDED TO APPLY THE UNIDROIT PRINCIPLES IN ACCORDANCE WITH ARTICLE 17 ICC ARBITRATION RULES - UNIDROIT PRINCIPLES AS THE MOST APPROPRIATE RULES OF LAW

 CONTRACT INTERPRETATION - PARTIES' INTENTIONS DETERMINED ON THE BASIS OF THE LETTER, NATURE AND PURPOSE OF THE AGREEMENT AND THE PARTIES' CONDUCT (ART.
 4.3 UNIDROIT PRINCIPLES) - REFERENCE ALSO TO ARTS.
 4.4 AND 4.5 UNIDROIT PRINCIPLES